couchbaselabs/mockuments/README.md

 - `"float"` - Float (e.g 2.245)
 - `"bool"` - Boolean (True/False)

-All fields also must have a length supplied, even if they do not require a length, this is very likely to change in the near future.
+The fields `string`, `int` and `float` must also have their upper and lower bounds supplied, a value will be randomly selected between these bounds (for `string` this value is the length of the string).

 ## Roadmap
 - Allow for document referencing (document keys within other documents)